martingale/RODBC_for_Mac/README.md

 # RODBC_for_Mac

-First, install freetds with unixodbc arguement
+To setup a MS SQL driver in Mac OS first, install freetds with unixodbc arguement

 `brew install freetds --with-unixodbc`